hyperledger-labs/convector/@worldsibu/convector-tool-chaincode-manager/README.md

 All paths are resolved relative to the config file.

-Here's an example on [how the file looks](https://bitbucket.org/worldsibu/convector/src/dbcba39fbce00bb6787186e06900f41fa5cef4c7/%40worldsibu/chaincode-manager/chaincode.config.json?at=develop)
+Here's an example on [how the file looks](https://bitbucket.org/worldsibu/tellus/src/develop/env/chaincode.config.json)

 ## Manager Commands

-- `install <name> <version>` - install a new for the first time, this can be only executed the first time this chaincode is going to be install using this name
+- `chaincode-manager install <name> <version>` - install a new for the first time, this can be only executed the first time this chaincode is going to be install using this name
-- `upgrade <name> <version>` - upgrade an existing chaincode
+- `chaincode-manager upgrade <name> <version>` - upgrade an existing chaincode
-- `invoke <name> <controller> <function> [args...]` - invoke a function under a controller in a previously installed chaincode
+- `chaincode-manager invoke <name> <controller> <function> [args...]` - invoke a function under a controller in a previously installed chaincode
 - All the commands demand a `-c ./chaincode.config.json` flag